isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Over the years, programming with templates have suffered from a weak distinction between the interface of a template and its implementation.
 Before concepts, that distinction had no direct language support.
-However, the interface to a template is a critical concept - a contract between a user and an implementer - and should be carefully designed.
+However, the interface to a template is a critical concept — a contract between a user and an implementer — and should be carefully designed.

 ### <a name="Rt-fo"></a>T.40: Use function objects to pass operations to algorithms

 ##### Reason

-Function objects can carry more information through an interface than a "plain" pointer to function.
+Function objects can carry more information through an interface than a “plain” pointer to function.
 In general, passing function objects gives better performance than passing pointers to functions.

 ##### Example (using TS concepts)